 For example: Sunny Outside could make a password like Sunnee#Outcide

-For example: The year 2012 and the word Stair becomes S2t0a1i2r
+For example: The word Stair and the year 2021 become S2t0a1i2r

 For example: Better7Burger